The Day Quentin Tarantino Became A Filmmaker

 There is a podcast called The Church of Tarantino Podcast.

 It’s a weekly show dissecting Tarantino films from every possible angle imaginable.
-Turns out Tarantino actually listened to the podcast and, in August, they hosted him for one of the most meta podcast episodes ever (this would be like Huy Fong’s David Tran showing up to my monthly Sriracha hot sauce making competition…which, David, the invitation is very open…please reply to this email).
+Turns out Tarantino actually listens to the podcast and, in August, they hosted him for one of the most meta podcast episodes ever (this would be like Huy Fong’s David Tran showing up to my monthly Sriracha hot sauce making competition…which, David, the invitation is very open…please reply to this email).

-I’ll share those below but first want to flag my favourite piece of career-related Tarantino lore.
+Tarantino has some great insights about his 30+ year career.
+I’ll share the best excerpts below, but first want to flag my favourite piece of career-related Tarantino lore.

 In his early-20s, Tarantino was working as a video store clerk for Video Archives in Manhattan Beach, California.